Cell Line Classification Using Electric Cell-substrate Impedance Sensing (ECIS): Introduction

-The main application of ECIS data we consider is cell line classification.
-Biological studies often rely upon cultured mammalian cells, which are known to mutate or become misclassified during the life of an experiment.
-When such anomalies go unnoticed, erroneous results are reported, contributing to the multi-billion dollar irreproducibility problem \cite{freedman2015economics}.
-While previous studies, such as those above, have suggested specific features to help characterize single cell lines, none have employed statistical techniques to quantify the ability of potential characteristic features to simultaneously classify multiple cell lines; the typical statistical analysis in these studies only considered $t$-tests and $F$-tests to measure differences in the mean value of a specific feature across populations.
+While previous studies, such as those cited above, have suggested specific features to help characterize single cell lines using ECIS data, none have employed statistical techniques to quantify the ability of potential characteristic features to classify multiple cell lines at once; the typical statistical analysis in these studies only considered $t$-tests and $F$-tests to measure differences in the mean value of a specific feature across populations.
 This is fundamentally different than performing classification based on a feature, as the latter technique simultaneously measures the characteristic across all populations, and quantifies how well it separates and identifies the groups.
+Our work determines which features of multi-frequency ECIS data are most effective in a given classification problem; this also suggests features that may be most useful in future analyses.

 While we ultimately aim to develop an integrated system to perform cell line classification, that will require much more data collection, and we limit the scope of this manuscript to a preliminary analysis.
-We extract many previously considered cell-specific ECIS characteristics from a standard ECIS\textsuperscript\textregistered device, measure them across both time and AC frequency, and quantify their classification performance through established statistical techniques including classification trees, regularized discriminant analysis (RDA), and two special cases of RDA, linear discriminant analysis (LDA), and quadratic discriminant analysis (QDA).
+We extract many previously considered cell-specific ECIS characteristics from a standard ECIS\textsuperscript\textregistered device, measure them across both time and AC frequency, and quantify their classification performance through established statistical techniques, including classification trees; regularized discriminant analysis (RDA); and two special cases of RDA, linear discriminant analysis (LDA) and quadratic discriminant analysis (QDA).

 The remainder of this paper provides the details of our study.
-In sections 2 and 3, we describe our dataset, and feature specification, respectively.
-In section 4, we discuss the classification analysis results, and in section 5 we offer conclusions, and discuss avenues for future work.
+In Sections 2 and 3, we describe our dataset and feature specification, respectively.
+In Section 4, we discuss the classification analysis results, and in Section 5 we offer conclusions, and discuss avenues for future work.